Group Tour Operator and DMC for Lancashire

 the basin and the three canals.

-We arrive in the village of Delph, made famous for featuring in the film ‘Brassed Off’, at 3pm in time for the competition starting at 4pm.
+Later in the afternoon, we arrive in the village of Delph, made famous for featuring in the film ‘Brassed Off’, at 3pm in time for the competition starting at 4pm.
 There are plenty of places to eat and drink in Delph, and facilities available.
-The Church Hall in Delph can be used as a base for your group (supplement on request).

 As the bands start to play guests may head to the official arena for the contest march on Gartside Street, whilst those who love the atmosphere of the often ‘zany’ street marches line King Street.
 We will return to the hotel at 7.30pm for dinner (please note the bands play until midnight – your group can choose to stay and we offer an alternative itinerary here).
 We suggest bringing a folding chair for your comfort as seating is limited.